Biden: Americans should 'pay attention' to MLK's legacy

 The administration also highlights Biden's work to diversify the federal judiciary, including his appointment of Justice Ketanji Brown Jackson as the first Black woman to serve on the Supreme Court and the confirmation of 11 Black women judges to federal appeals courts — more than those installed to those powerful courts under all previous presidents combined.

 King, who was born on Jan.
 15, 1929, was killed at age 39.
-He helped he fueled passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
+He helped drive passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
 Members of King's family attended the service, including his 95-year-old sister, Christine King Farris.

 The president plans to be in Washington on Monday to speak at the National Action Network’s annual breakfast on the King holiday.